 - Artists: Chris Quilliams, Philippe Guérin

-- Publishers: Asmodee, Broadway Toys LTD, Galápagos Jogos, Gém Klub Kft., Ghenos Games, Hobby Japan, Korea Boardgames co., Ltd., Lacerta, Next Move Games, Plan B Games, TWOPLUS Games, Zvezda
+- Publishers: Asmodee, Broadway Toys LTD, Divercentro, Galápagos Jogos, Gém Klub Kft., Ghenos Games, Hobby Japan, KADABRA, Kaissa Chess & Games, Korea Boardgames co., Ltd., Lacerta, MINDOK, Next Move Games, Orangutan Games, Pegasus Spiele, Plan B Games, Tower Tactic Games, TWOPLUS Games, Zvezda

 - Release Date: 2017